pinksheep

 No. You describe what you want in plain English, review the plan before anything runs, connect the right tools, and keep approval controls where they matter.
 No code, no flow diagrams, and no API documentation are required to get started.

-Is Pinksheep a no-code AI agent builder?
+Is Pinksheep a no-code tool?

 Does every action require my approval before it runs?

-How long does it actually take to get the first agent running?
+How long does it take to get started?

-Can one agent connect to multiple tools in the same workflow?
+Can one task connect to multiple tools?

-Every action is logged in the run history with the exact data the agent acted on and the decision it made.
+Every action is logged in the run history with the exact data Pinksheep acted on and the decision it made.
 For actions that write to external systems, reversing them requires fixing those external records directly, which is why approval before important actions matters.

 Editorial and trust